CLUB TOURNAMENT POLICIES

 Too much for this page, but please read it - especially if you're a new player because you will play at a reduced handicap for your first tournament.

 Failure to withdraw within 10 days of the tournament will result in the forfeiture of your signup fee.

-Please note, whether you are on the confirmed roster or on the waitlist, it's your responsiblity to WD 10 days before the tournament in order to get a full refund.
+Please note, whether you are on the confirmed roster or on the waitlist, it's your responsibility to WD 10 days before the tournament in order to get a full refund.
 While you won't be charged anything if you are on the waitlist and don't get promoted, once you are promoted you are IN the tournament and will either be charged $10 if you WD 10 days out or, if within 10 days, no refund at all.
 No exceptions so don't bother to ask.

 PACE OF PLAY POLICY